venkatbalakumar2405/bcs/Day_21/notes.md

 - semantic elements are called as div,class
 # react fragments
 -jsx rule returns only one parent element
-- by default 1 column layout is grid
+- by default 1 column layout is grid as 1 FR
+# smart(data)-handles data
+# presentation component--Reusability